wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 == Frequently Asked Questions ==

+= What field types does WooCommerce Poor Guys Swiss Knife support = With WooCommerce Poor Guys Swiss Knife you can support:

+* Fields of type text with the sub-types via validation of: email, password
+* Textarea
+* Date
+* Time
+* Number (as simple numeric input or ranges)
+* Select (with subtypes of checkboxes, radio buttons or single or multiple select boxes)

+With WooCommerce Poor Guys Swiss Knife you have more or less 11 diferent custom field types available.

+= Does Poor Guys Swiss Knife limit options for selects or other custom fields = Not in any way.
+You can add as many options as you like.
+You can also add as many custom fields as you like.

+= There's only select available, how can I create checkboxes and radio buttons = Checkboxes, radio buttons and selects are in fact all selections and you can define the presentation of a select field as dropdown or multiple selection box, as checkboxes or radio buttons.
+You only have to keep in mind the logic.
+Radio Buttons and dropdown selects are for single and exclusive selections, whereas a multiple choice selection box and checkboxes allow multiple selections.
+You can configure this in the settings of your select custom field.

 = Can I deactivate the plugin without problems =
 Yes, you can.
 WooCommerce Poor Guys Swiss Knife does not alter in any way your WooCommerce installation.
 It uses hooks and filters to interact with WooCommerce.